 Average one-year retention rate increase

 If you have been accepted to the 2018 NevadaFIT program, be sure to read the Week-of Information to learn about check-in times and locations, housing, the Kick-off Ceremony, what to bring, parking, food, payment, and cancellation deadlines.

 All incoming freshmen from all majors are welcome to attend.
-The College of Science, the College of Agriculture, Biotechnology, and Natural Resources, the College of Education, the College of Engineering, and the College of Education have made the program mandatory for all incoming students.
-All students with a declared major in these three colleges will be auto-enrolled in NevadaFIT.
+The College of Science, the College of Agriculture, Biotechnology, and Natural Resources, the College of Education, the College of Engineering, and the College of Business have made the program mandatory for all incoming students for NevadaFIT 2019.
+All students with a declared major in these five colleges will be auto-enrolled in NevadaFIT, no need to apply.
 All other majors must apply.
 Camps have capacities, and students must officially be accepted into the program to attend.
 NevadaFIT is intended for all incoming freshmen, regardless of academic credentials.
-In 2017, NevadaFIT had 1,358 participants, and we expect to have almost 1,800 in 2018.
+In 2018, NevadaFIT had 1,620 participants, and we expect to have almost 2,600 in 2019.
 Each college on campus runs its own bootcamp, and there are eight total camps:

 - ScienceFIT (College of Science)